-Let’s start with the king of literary metaphors:
+Let’s start with the king of literary terms and metaphors:

 from 'As You Like It'

 Hands up who doesn’t know these famous lines by William Shakespeare?

 You’ll find them in every post and article about metaphors, literary devices, or figurative language, because it’s a classic extended metaphor example that’s hard to beat.

 Here’s another one:

 “Romeo and Juliet” is chock full of love metaphors.
 Nothing less than the fair sun and envious moon could express the depth of Romeo’s emotional state at that moment.
 Imagine if he had been factual and said, “What light through yonder window breaks?
 Oh look, it’s Juliet heading for the bathroom”.

 Shakespeare’s magnificent metaphors (and his celebrated examples of irony) have wormed their way into our modern language and today we can recite them without a second thought.

 Like these examples: